BrokenAnarchist/DBD-Winstreak-Tracker/README.md

 ## 🚀 Installation

 1. Download the latest `.zip` from the [Releases Page](https://github.com/BrokenAnarchist/DBD-Winstreak-Tracker/releases)
-2. Extract it to your documents folder and create a new folder called "Winstreaks" so that only the exe application and the images folder is located in there (example: `D:\Documents\Winstreaks`)
+2. Extract the `images` folder to your main documents directory inside a new folder called "Winstreaks" (example: `D:\Documents\Winstreaks`), this will allow you to have the exe program anywhere on your PC, while making sure the appropriate images will appear.
 3. Run the executable:
    `DBD Winstreaks.exe`